-Objective 2025-2030 Actions Planning supports net zero ambitions by prioritising low carbon transport options Explore options to encourage developers to create neighbourhoods with good access to services and public transport and active travel infrastructure/facilities (e.g. bike racks, cycle lanes, and wide and well-lit pavements).
+Objective 2024-2029 Actions Planning supports net zero ambitions by prioritising low carbon transport options Explore options to encourage developers to create neighbourhoods with good access to services and public transport and active travel infrastructure/facilities (e.g. bike racks, wide and well-lit pavements).
 Enable and support schools to reduce their emissions Work with schools and academies in the borough to encourage active travel, set up walking buses and provide cycle workshops.
 Explore the possibility of restrictions on idling through anti idling campaigns, introduce parking zones and road closures near schools during peak hours.
 Engage with schools to identify opportunities for new or extended school bus routes.
 Support decarbonisation of freight Encourage and support council suppliers and other businesses to utilise rail freight or waterborne opportunities as opposed to HGVs.
 Review opportunities for freight consolidation and loading restrictions, (including personal deliveries) in town centres, to reduce last mile emissions.
 Encourage the use of local suppliers through setting up "meet the supplier" events and promote the benefits of consolidating journeys in forums and business groups.
 Encourage businesses to reduce business related journeys and support their staff to use sustainable transport options Facilitate flexible and agile working practice for businesses through supporting development of co-working spaces.
 Encourage businesses to offer incentives to staff to use more sustainable transport e.g. active travel, public transport and EVs.
 Encourage businesses, particularly large employers to develop a sustainable travel plan including providing facilities for active travel (e.g. cycle to work scheme, bike racks) and infrastructure for EV and alternative fuel (e.g. Hydrogen) to support their staff to make sustainable travel choices.
 Support commercial vehicles to switch to EV Engage with businesses on route optimisation techniques and provide guidance on the benefits of switching to EVs.
 Engage with taxi companies on the benefits of switching to EVs and barriers to switching fuels.
 Encourage residents to use more EVs Provide guidance on travel planning, and the benefits of switching to EVs, so residents can make informed choices.
-Explore and identify EV funding opportunities (for purchasing an EV or installing charge points) which are aimed at residents.